PhD applications – Mirror doctoral contracts idil 2026

 the circadian pacemaker in laboratory mice

-The candidate will have a Master's degree in Neuroscience or Physiology, with a good grounding in molecular biology, and a willingness to work with live animals (animal experimentation clearance would be an advantage).
-Fluency in English (B2) is required to work in an international environment.
+The candidate will hold a Master's degree in Neuroscience or Physiology, with a solid foundation in molecular biology, and a willingness to work with live animals (a license to conduct animal experiments would be an advantage).
+Fluency in English (B2) is necessary to thrive in an international environment.

 Project summary:

-The extension of human activities into the nighttime arena raises both public health issues (such as anxiety-depressive, metabolic and cardiovascular disorders linked in particular to night-time work) and ecological issues (disturbance of numerous wild animal species, particularly in large, ever-expanding urban centers).
+The expansion of human activities into the nighttime raises issues both for public health (such as anxiety, depression, metabolic and cardiovascular disorders linked in particular to night work) and for the environment (disruption to many wild animal species, especially in large, constantly expanding urban centers).

-The origin of these disorders lies in the fact that human beings and wild animals possess an autonomous rhythmicity, long shaped over the course of evolution, in line with our planet's 24-hour rotation period.
+The origin of these disorders lies in the fact that humans and wild animals have an autonomous rhythm, shaped over a long period of evolution, in line with our planet's 24-hour rotation.
 These circadian clocks are robust, but perhaps not completely rigid... offering the possibility of adapting natural rhythms to the functioning of our modern societies.
-To understand whether and how such adaptations are possible, and whether it is possible
+To understand if and how such adaptations are possible, and if it is feasible

-to help people in a state of disorder, we first need to study the extent to which our clocks and those of animals can be modulated.
-We are therefore proposing two theses which will look at the physiological and behavioural impact of disruptions to the day-night cycle, and the mechanisms involved at brain level, in order to estimate to what extent these effects could be reversible, and how.
+to help people with disorders, we must first study the extent to which our clocks and those of animals are adaptable.
+We therefore propose two theses that will address the physiological and behavioral impact of disturbances in the day-night cycle and the mechanisms involved at the cerebral level, in order to estimate the extent to which these effects could be reversible, and how.

-In the first thesis, we'll be looking at the impact of altered day-night cycles on the behavior and physiology of two widespread wildlife species (the house mouse and the great tit).
+In the first thesis, we will examine the consequences of alterations in day-night cycles on the behavior and physiology of two widespread wild species (the house mouse and the great tit).

 In the second thesis, we will focus specifically on the suprachiasmatic nuclei, the cerebral seat of our internal clock.
-We will investigate their modularity in the brains of laboratory mice, in the face of physiological and pathological perturbations.
+We will examine their modularity in the brains of laboratory mice when faced with physiological and pathological disturbances.

-Finally, the two theses will converge in a final chapter in which we will use the lessons learned from our work on laboratory mice to describe, in an unprecedented way, the brain mechanisms at work in our two wild species.
-This project, which concerns biology and health as well as ecology and evolution, will enable the two directors involved, Xavier Bonnefont (IGF, CBS2) and Samuel Caro (CEFE, GAIA), to initiate a brand-new collaboration and pool their respective expertise on biological rhythms for the first time.
-These two theses not only address
+The two theses will finally converge in a final chapter in which we will use the lessons learned from our work on laboratory mice to describe, in a novel way, the brain mechanisms at work in our two wild species.
+This project, which concerns biology and health as well as ecology and evolution, will enable the two supervisors involved, Xavier Bonnefont (IGF, CBS2) and Samuel Caro (CEFE, GAIA), to initiate a brand new collaboration and pool their respective expertise on biological rhythms for the first time.
+These two theses not on

-complementary questions, but are also interdependent, enabling the two thesis students to work hand in hand to advance this integrative and innovative project.
+ly raise complementary questions, but also interdependent ones, enabling the two PhD students to work hand in hand to advance this integrative and innovative project.

 UMR 1: UR_UM 102 – EuroMov Digital Health in Motion